 More than 99% of agricultural products consumed in America are purchased through wholesale channels, so creating new wholesale markets for family farmers is key to building local food systems.
 FamilyFarmed.org works to build the overall supply chain of local food by providing technical assistance to farmers, connecting wholesale buyers with producers, and helping to create infrastructure that supports the growth of these systems.
 We work with many leading buyers of local food including Whole Foods Market, Chipotle Mexican Grill, Goodness Greeness, Sysco, Compass Group, Chartwells-Thompson Hospitality, Chicago Public Schools, Testa Produce, Lettuce Entertain You, Natural Direct, and others to connect them with local food sources.
 Additionally, FamilyFarmed.org partners with the Green Chicago Restaurant Coalition to work directly with restaurants in the Chicago area to increase local food sourcing.
 At the 2013 Good Food Festival & Conference McCormick Place, O’Hare Airport, and Midway Airport announced huge commitments to buying local and responsibly produced food in partnership with FamilyFarmed.org.

 Wholesale buyers have strict quality and safety guidelines that can be formidable obstacles for small and mid-size producers.
 FamilyFarmed.org provides technical assistance and training to farmers looking to break into these markets.
 Recognizing a need for comprehensive information and training for small farmers, we published Wholesale Success: A Farmer’s Guide to Selling, Postharvest Handling and Packing Produce.
 The 312-page manual includes sections on issues such as Building Relationships with Buyers, On-Farm Food Safety and Calculating Return on Investment.
 It also includes over 100 crop profiles that give specific harvesting, cooling, storage, and packing information on most of the fruits and vegetables grown in the United States.
-FamilyFarmed.org has trained more than 5000 farmers in food safety and post-harvest handling through our Wholesale Success Workshops, a program supported in part by the USDA.
+FamilyFarmed.org has trained more than 6000 farmers across the country in food safety and post-harvest handling through our Wholesale Success Workshops, a program supported in part by the grants from the USDA.

 Food safety is a key concern for farmers of all sizes.
 Our On-Farm Food Safety Project gives small to mid-size farmers the tools to comply with national best practices.
 Developed in partnership with the USDA, FDA, and a wide range of national partners, the tool was launched by Deputy Secretary Kathleen Merrigan during a press conference at USDA headquarters on December 15, 2011.
 The project gives fruit and vegetable growers access to a free, easy-to-use online tool that guides them through the steps necessary to create a personalized food safety plan.
 With this plan, farmers have the capacity to get GAP certified in food safety, a key requirement for most wholesale buyers.
 This tool is available at our website www.onfarmfoodsafety.org.
 The tool was recently translated into Spanish and has been used in bilingual Wholesale Success Trainings.

-In addition to sourcing local and responsibly produced food for CPS cafeterias, FamilyFarmed.org has also partnered with CPS on a school garden program.
+In addition to sourcing local and responsibly produced food for CPS cafeterias, FamilyFarmed.org has also partnered with CPS on Eat What You Grow, a school garden food safety project.
 Food in school cafeterias must meet strict food safety standards from the farm to the plate.
 Many school gardens do not meet these requirements, so even if students grow produce, they may not be able to eat that produce in their own school cafeteria.
-FamilyFarmed.org and CPS are working to produce a school garden manual and training materials that will allow CPS cafeterias to source produce from their own school gardens.
+FamilyFarmed.org and CPS have produced a school garden manual and training materials that allows CPS cafeterias to source produce from their own school gardens.
 The first school garden grown produce from five pilot schools was served in cafeterias in spring 2013, and the program is rolling out to more CPS locations in fall 2013.